 - Can be installed all year long

 As we said earlier, it is very important to contact professionals if you decide to install your own French drain in your basement.
-Those systems often fail and cause numerous damages to your whole house, if not installed correctly.
+Those systems often fail and can cause numerous damages to your whole house if not installed correctly.

 If you still decide to install the system on your own, you could study a few French drain diagrams available online.
-Also, make sure that you avoid these four mistakes:
+Also, make sure that you avoid these three common mistakes:

 Make sure that you get your installation approved by a related agency.